* IMPORTANT INFORMATION *

-A quintessential Victorian 2 hectare (5 Acre) park realised following a landslide destroying houses in 1870s.
+A quintessential Victorian 2 hectare (5 Acre) park realised following a landslide that destroyed houses beneath Camden Crescent in 1870s.
+Between 1885 and 1889 the Corporation Parks and Pleasure Grounds Committee laid out 'the Hedgemead Pleasure Ground', as it was known, including a bandstand, drinking fountain and contoured walks - many of which are still present in the park today.
 Situated within walking distance of the city centre, this park offers shaded areas for a stroll in the park, fine rose displays and many beautiful trees and shrubs.
-The park was formally opened in 1889.

 Lansdown Road, Bath, BA1 5NG - View Map